Bagra001/nest-example/README.md

 ## Description

-This App contains some example NestJS implementations (controllers, services etc.).
+This App contains some example NestJS implementations (controllers, services etc.). <br/>
+All examples are seperate modules which can be loaded in **app.module.ts**

 ## Installation